kunal266/Object-Detection-with-Federated-Learning/README.md

 # Object-Detection-with-Federated-Learning

 ## Background
-Give proof of concept (POC) on the application of federated learning on autonomous driving during internship at Audi China R&D.
+Give proof of concept (POC) on the application of federated learning on building object detection in autonomous driving settings during internship at Audi China R&D.
-In this projecct, we adpoted Faster R-CNN from the object detection algorithms into Tensorflow Federated (TFF) framework.
+In this projecct, we adpoted Faster R-CNN algorithm in building an object detection model under Tensorflow Federated (TFF) framework.

-- To simulate real-world scenario, VOC2007 and VOC2012 were augmented with duplication and random rotation.
+- Augment VOC2007 and VOC2012 with duplication and random rotation
-- Data and object distribution
-- Simulated client and server
+- Random assign all data to artificial clients (N= 50, 100, 500)
+- Perform FedAvg on FL API

 The repository contains:
 - Image classification and text generation examples in federated learning
-- Runing environment for tradition faster r-cnn
-- Runing environment for federated faster r-cnn
+- Runing environment for faster r-cnn and federated faster r-cnn
-- Augmented VOC2007 and VOC2012 data

 Functions of scripts in `codes`:
 - `simple_parser.py`: